Stochastic Average Model Methods: Stochastic Average Model Methods

 We will suggest a specific set of probabilities $\{\pi^k_i\}$ later in \Cref{sec:estimator_properties}; but for now, given arbitrary parameters $0 < \pi^k_i \leq 1$, we can completely describe our average model method in \Cref{alg:dfotr}.

 \Cref{alg:dfotr} resembles a standard derivative-free model-based trust-region method.
 More specifically, \Cref{alg:dfotr} is a variant of the \texttt{STORM} method introduced in \cite{Chen2017,BCMS2018}, in that random models and random estimates of the objective (dictated by the random variables $I^k$ and $J^k$, respectively) are employed.
 We will examine this connection more closely in \Cref{sec:storm}.
 At the start of each iteration, $I^k$ is randomly generated according to the discrete probability distributions $\{\pi_i^{k,I^k}\}$ with support $\{1,\dots,p\}$.
-Next we compute a random mode---specifically, an ameliorated model of the form \Cref{eq:saga_model}---defined via the random variable $I^k$.
-We then (approximately) solve a trust-region subproblem, minimizing the ameliorated model $\hat{m}_{I^k}$ over a trust region of radius $\Delta_k$ to obtain a trial step $\sba^k$.
+Next we compute a random model---specifically, an ameliorated model of the form \cref{eq:saga_model}---defined via the random variable $I^k$.
+We then (approximately\footnote{By approximately, we mean the solution to the trust-region subproblem should satisfy a fraction of Cauchy decrease; see, e.g., \cite{Trmbook}.}) solve a trust-region subproblem, minimizing the ameliorated model $\hat{m}_{I^k}$ over a trust region of radius $\Delta_k$ to obtain a trial step $\sba^k$.
 We then compute random estimates of the objective function value at the incumbent and trial points ($f(\xb^k)$ and $f(\xb^k+\sba^k)$, respectively) by constructing a second ameliorated model $\hat{m}_{J^k}$ and then evaluating $\hat{m}_{J^k}(0)$ and $\hat{m}_{J^k}(\sba^k)$.
 If the decrease as measured by $\hat{m}_{J^k}$ is sufficiently large compared with the decrease predicted from the solution of the trust-region subproblem, then, as in a standard trust-region method, the trial step is set as the incumbent step of the next iteration, and the trust-region radius is increased.
 Otherwise, the incumbent step is unchanged, and the trust-region radius is decreased.